 There’s even a home exercise routine that improves dementia symptoms.
 Get more exercise suggestions here.

-Their cognitive abilities are declining, which means that our “normal” methods may not work well anymore and could actually cause conflicts.
+Their cognitive abilities are declining, so our “normal” methods may not work well anymore and could cause conflicts.

-For example, certain natural actions may unintentionally cause your older adult to resist help.
+For example, specific natural actions may unintentionally cause your older adult to resist help.

 Try these tips to make sure they’re not startled by your attempt to help.